 Sun, Y., Babu, P., and Palomar, D. P. (2017).
 Majorization–minimization algorithms in signal processing, communications, and machine learning.
 IEEE Transactions on Signal Processing, 65(3), 794–816.

 Ying, J., Cardoso, J. V. M., and Palomar, D. P. (2020).
 Nonconvex sparse graph learning under Laplacian constrained graphical model.
-In Proceedings of the advances in neural information processing systems (NeurIPS).
+In Proceedings of the 34th international conference on neural information processing systems (NeurIPS), pages 7101–7113.
 Virtual.

 Zhao, L., Wang, Y., Kumar, S., and Palomar, D. P. (2019).
 Optimization algorithms for graph Laplacian estimation via ADMM and MM.
 IEEE Transactions on Signal Processing, 67(16), 4231–4244.